 For many people there is a bonus in having a Will prepared – it gives an opportunity for you to get advice from one of our specialist estate planning lawyers about tax – and inheritance tax in particular.

 Are you living together and want assistance with making or updating your will?
-Our highly experienced private client team can help.
+The wills and probate solicitors in our highly experienced private client team can help.
 We write Wills for clients throughout Wiltshire, Hampshire and Dorset from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 Click here to read more about making your will